OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 ## Finish

-From the outset of this work it was agreed that the largest celebration would happen and the biggest benefit would be seen when 100% of the API had been migrated to ASP.NET.
+From the outset, we agreed the largest celebration and benefit would be seen when 100% of the API had been migrated to ASP.NET.

-After six months we had 40% of the API endpoints migrated so we have moved to a new phase of migrations, with agreement across the engineering team *that if you're changing an area, cover it with tests and migrate the rest of the Nancy endpoints in that area while you're in that space.* This approach leverages developer domain knowledge and also spreads the migration work across the whole engineering team.
+After six months we had 40% of the API endpoints migrated, so we've moved to a new phase of migrations, with agreement across the engineering team *that if you're changing an area, cover it with tests and migrate the rest of the Nancy endpoints in that area while you're in that space.*

+This approach leverages developer domain knowledge and spreads the migration work across the engineering team.

 ## Conclusion

-- A migration like this can be done, but it takes a large investment.
+- A migration like this can be done, but it's a significant investment of time.
-- It’s important to be able to quantify the work, and find out the most effective way to organise efforts.
+- It’s important to quantify the work, and find the most effective way to organize efforts.
 - This is very parallelizable work.
-- Establishing (and documenting) patterns allows any developer within an organisation to help.
+- Establishing (and documenting) patterns allows any developer in an organization to help.
 - You have to accept a certain level of risk.
-- Finding a way to measure progress allows you to celebrate key milestones on the way.
+- Measuring progress allows you to celebrate key milestones along the way.

 Happy deployments!